 - Arranging for unloading of goods and paying for unloading charges at the destination port in the buyer’s country.

-- Arranging for further loading and carriage of the goods till the final destination as well as to bear all such costs.
+- Arranging for further loading and carriage of the goods till the final destination and to bear all such costs.

 A point to note is that insurance cost is optional in CFR.
 Both parties can take insurance for their part of transportation, or one of the parties can take the full insurance.